julathit/Orcasim/README.md

-if you have any question dont ask the person who create this reao
+if you have any question dont ask the person who create this reapo recommend ask gpt if not work try to use copilot